scubajorgen/GarminTrackConverter/README.md

 - ...

 ## Remark on the Fenix 7
-Unfortunatelly, the Fenix 7 cannot be attached to USB as mass storage device.
+Unfortunatelly, the Fenix 7 cannot be attached to USB as _mass storage device_.
 Instead, it is mounted using MTP (Media Transfer Protocol).
 Under Windows it is mapped under 'This PC' and **not** accessible from Java programs.

 I tried [Mtpdrive](https://www.mtpdrive.com/) which is a program that assigns a drive letter to an MTP device so it should be accessible as regular disk.
 However, it is quircky in combination with Java file I/O. Sometimes Java file I/O is exteremely slowly.
 And each time an MTP device is attached the mapping must be made manually.
 Not workable.